justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - Allow developers to write declarative markup-based templates in JavaScript to efficiently create and update entire DOM subtrees with no external library dependencies.
-- Work with today's standard JavaScript syntax and features.
+- Work with today's standard JavaScript syntax and features, while lighting a possible path to future JSX-syntax and semantics.
 - Avoid inventing new scripting-like features like expression languages or control flow constructs.
-- Comparable or better performance to the best userland template libraries.
+- Performance comparable to or better than the best userland template libraries.
-- Support both efficient template re-rendering and fine-grained DOM updates with signals, observables, etc.
+- Support for both efficient template re-rendering and fine-grained DOM updates with signals, observables, etc.
 - Allow templates to use the four main element API surfaces that can be expressed declaratively: children, attributes, properties, and event listeners.